matt001k/STORfs/README.md

-Test scripts may be found in the *Test* and *Examples* folder above.
+Test scripts may be found in the *Examples* folder above.

-The test folder holds a program that will run off of a PC.
-Just use make to build the project and have a close look at how the filesystem works through the debugging messages.
+The test folder holds a program that will run off of a PC under the folder *test*.
+Just use make to build the project and have a close look at how the file system works through the debugging messages.

 Other examples are to test out STORfs on an MCU.